Juyong/CaricatureFace/README.md

 ```

 ## Citation
-If you find this useful for your research, please cite the following paper.
+If you find this useful for your research, please cite the paper.